datanav/docs/system/ifs.rst

     ---
     **Omega 365**

-    Asset management solution that drives critical processes in organizations and projects.
-One single solution that covers all disciplines throughout the project life cycle.
+    Omega 365 is an asset management solution that drives critical processes in organizations and projects.
     .. link-button:: system/omega365
+        :type: ref
+        :text: Read more
+        :classes: read-more
+    ---
+    **Poweroffice**

+    PowerOffice is an all-in-one business solution.
+It is a cloud-based software that allows small and medium businesses to manage their accounting, invoicing, payroll, and human resources.
+    .. link-button:: system/poweroffice
         :type: ref
         :text: Read more
         :classes: read-more